What We Know About Epilepsy & Hereditary Causes

 Consult With Your Doctor

 We understand that you may be concerned about passing epilepsy onto your children.
-But research shows that children of parents with epilepsy only have a slightly higher chance of developing the condition than children of parents who don’t have epilepsy.
+But research shows that most children of a parent with epilepsy only have a slightly higher chance of developing the condition than children of a parent who doesn’t have epilepsy.
+In some people, epilepsy is caused by a genetic mutation in one or more genes and these individuals may have up to a 50% chance of passing it on.

 Consult with your epilepsy care team if you have questions about epilepsy and hereditary concerns.